sansible/gocd_server/README.md

     - name: sansible.gocd_server
 ```

-Adding some additional system properties/startup options and some plugins:
+Adding some additional system properties/startup options and some plugins, you must
+start from 105 for additional properties:

 ```YAML
 - name: Install GO CD Server